Why is my Lavender Turning Black? (How to Solve it)

 Lavender turning black

 The two most common causes for lavenders turning black are frost damage or fungal pathogens such as Fusarium wilt or Verticillium.
-Lavenders can turn black at the base, from the stems and foliage or as black spots on the leaves as is characteristic with the disease Septoria leaf spot.
+Lavenders can turn black at the base, from the stems and foliage, or as black spots on the leaves as is characteristic of the disease Septoria leaf spot.

-Fungal disease occurs more often in damp soils and in climates of high humidity.
+Fungal disease occurs more often in damp soils and climates of high humidity.

-There are several fungal disease pathogens that turn lavenders black and it is often difficult to isolate which specific fungus is the cause.
+Several fungal disease pathogens turn lavenders black and it is often difficult to isolate which specific fungus is the cause.

 However, the methods for prevention and treatment are all the same so keep reading for the reasons why, and how to save lavenders that are turning black…